Saturday, 15 April 2023

 HISTORY AND INSCRIPTIONS

-First the genealogy of the Pallavas from Brahma to Paramesvaravarman the fathers and the immediate predecessor of Rajasimha is traced through, Angiras, Brhaspati, Samyu, Bharadvaja, Drona, Asvatthaman, Pallava, Asoka, Harigupta, Bhutadatta, Suryavarman, ....
-Visnugopa, Dhrtaka, Kalinda, Jyamalla, Ripumalla, Vimala, Konkani, Kalabhartri, Cutapallava, Virakurca, Candravarman, Karala, Visnugopa, Skandamula, Kanagopal Virakurca, Skandavarman, Kumaravisnu, Buddhavarman, Skandavarman, Kuméaravisnu, Buddhavarman, Skandavarman, Visnugopa Visnudasa, Skandarvarman, Simhavarman, Viravarman, Skandavarman, Simhavarman, Skandavarman, Nandivarman, Simhavarman, Simhavarman, Visnugopa, Simhavarman, Simhavisnu, Mahendravarman, Narasimhavarman and Mahendravarman.
+First, the genealogy of the Pallavas from Brahma to Paramesvaravarman the fathers and the immediate predecessor of Rajasimha is traced through, Angiras, Brhaspati, Samyu, Bharadvaja, Drona, Asvatthaman, Pallava, Asoka, Harigupta, Bhutadatta, Suryavarman, ....
+Visnugopa, Dhrtaka, Kalinda, Jyamalla, Ripumalla, Vimala, Konkani, Kalabhartri, Cutapallava, Virakurca, Candravarman, Karala, Visnugopa, Skandamula, Kanagopal Virakurca, Skandavarman, Kumaravisnu, Buddhavarman, Skandavarman, Kuméaravisnu, Buddhavarman, Skandavarman, Visnugopa Visnudasa, Skandarvarman, Simhavarman, Viravarman, Skandavarman, Simhavarman, Skandavarman, Nandivarman, Simhavarman, Simhavarman, Visnugopa, Simhavarman, Simhavisnu, Mahendravarman, Narasimhavarman, and Mahendravarman.

 கோயிலின் நுழைவாயிலின் வலது பக்க தூணில் கி.பி 695-725 க்கு இடையில் ஆண்ட ராஜசிம்மன் பல்லவன் இரண்டாம் நரசிம்மவர்மன் பற்றிய கல்வெட்டு உள்ளது. பல்லவர்களின் வம்சாவளியைச் சேர்ந்த 54 மன்னர்களின் பெயர்களும் இதில் உள்ளன. இதில் ஆச்சரியம் என்னவென்றால், முதல் ஏழு பெயர்கள் பிரம்மா, போன்ற இந்து கடவுள் பெயர்களுடன் தொடங்குகின்றன, மீதமுள்ள 47 பல்லவ ஆட்சியாளர்களின் பெயர்கள். இதில், கடைசி ஏழு பெயர்கள் - விஷ்ணுகோபன், சிம்மவர்மன், சிம்ம விஷ்ணு, மகேந்திரவர்மன், நரசிம்மவர்மன், மகேந்திரவர்மன் II, பரமேசுவர்மன், - வரலாற்று முக்கியத்துவம் வாய்ந்த மன்னர்கள். கடைசி இரண்டு வரிகளில் ராஜசிம்மன் பல்லவன் பெயர் பொறிக்கப்பட்டுள்ளது.

-Rashtrakuda King Kannaradevan’s inscription starts with his title as Kanchiyum Thanjaiyum konda ( Victory over Kanchipuram and Thanjavur ).
+Rashtrakuda King Kannaradevan’s inscription starts with his title as Kanchiyum Thanjaiyum Konda ( Victory over Kanchipuram and Thanjavur ).
 This inscription records the sale of land.

-Rajaraja Chozha-I’s ( 997 CE ) inscription records the endowment of burning a perpetual lamps and the donations made for the same.
+Rajaraja Chozha-I’s ( 997 CE ) inscription records the endowment of burning perpetual lamps and the donations made for the same.

 The Vijayanagara King Bukkaraya’s ( 1385 CE ) period inscription records the levy of tax of 3 panam / thari / handloom.

-Vijayanagara King Rayar Bommaiya Devamaharaj’s period ( 1505 CE ) inscription records gift of land to this temple for worship, by Thimmarajan. ( ARE 1908, Nos 362-368 ).
+Vijayanagara King Rayar Bommaiya Devamaharaj’s period ( 1505 CE ) inscription records a gift of land to this temple for worship, by Thimmarajan. ( ARE 1908, Nos 362-368 ).

 This temple is under the control of ASI (Archaeological Survey of India).